biomejs/biome/CONTRIBUTING.md

 # Fix [#000](https://path/to/000), where the parameter `foo` wasn't read by the function `apply_foo()`
 ```

-This is the changeset for the feature, where show the feature usage by having an example of configuration, with the shell result:
+This is the changeset for the feature, where you show the feature usage by having an example of configuration, with the shell result:
 ``````markdown
 ---
 cli: minor